-The lid shall have a chamfer at 45° with a length of
+The lid shall have a chamfer of 45° by

-There shall be a dimensional relationship between the height L{24} shown in Fig. 7, which includes the slider and the upper half, and the height L{25} of the lid.
+There shall be a dimensional relationship between the height L{24} shown in figure 7, which includes the slider and the upper half, and the height L{25} of the lid.
 When a vertical force of 1 N is exerted on the upper half the following condition shall be met.